Soulity31/Global-Layoffs-Analysis/README.md

 This project studies real-world layoffs data to understand how global economic shifts — from pandemic disruption to the post-pandemic tech correction — affected companies across industries, countries, and funding stages.
 The analysis moves from data cleaning and exploratory data analysis (EDA) in Python through to a full interactive Power BI report.

-csv used - Used for the project (modified) - ['dataset'](./layoffs.csv) Original dataset is  from the [Layoffs Dataset on Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022) uploaded by Swapnil Tripathi.

 ## Key Questions Explored

 - Which country had the most layoffs?